Wacky-Mole/RareMagicPortal/README.md

 Set a starting amount of PortalMagicFluid per new character.
 This mod changes the recipe for portals and requires a new unique item called PortalMagicFluid.
 One Magical Portal Fluid per Portal.

-Has four Server configurable values which are sync to client:
-1)Turn on and off the new portal requirements (true, false)
+Has 7 (Seven) Server configurable values which are sync to client as of 1.6.0 1)Turn on and off the new portal requirements (true, false)
 2) Starting quantity of PortalMagicFluid (default 3)( int 0-250) [ Only applies to brand new character on first spawn in]
 3) CraftingStation required nearby - Default is $piece_workbench for workbench.
 4) Level required for that craftingStation to be able to build this piece. - I think unique to this mod. - Default 1
+5) OnlyCreatorCanDeconstruct - Default is true; Can still be destoryed
+6) Portal Health: Default 400
+7) Only the Creator can change the Portal Name : Default false;

 Admin can spawn in more items with name 'PortalMagicFluid'